Overview

 Eligibility for participation

-International undergraduate and graduate students enrolled in universities in Japan
+Japanese and international students enrolled in universities in Japan (both undergraduate and graduate students)

 Credits